Nature Menu

 Picture: Ashridge estate.
 Click here for more April tree photos.

-One of the most dramatic changes in the countryside in April is the return of foliage on bushes and trees.
-They go from a drab brown at the start of the month to glorious fresh greenery at its end.
+One of the most dramatic changes in the countryside in April is the return of foliage on bushes and trees, turning the landscape from drab brown to glorious fresh greenery.
 On the way, various trees get briefly highlighted and woods acquire a lurid bright green appearance that is quite overpowering on sunny days.

 Bramble for the most part also keeps a few leaves over the winter (at least in shadier spots: out in open fields it goes almost entirely bare) and as early as mid March puts out new leaf shoots from the middle of its stems.
 These new leaf shoots can be quite tentative in the first half of April and they often don't reach full size until the second half.
-Being so ubiquitous, they contribute a lot to the greening of the landscape.
+Being so widespread, they contribute a lot to the greening of the landscape.

 Snowberry - a park or garden shrub, but sometimes found in the wild - starts to put out foliage from the second week in March and usually looks in full leaf in the first or second week of April, though its leaves continue to grow and do not reach their full size for another couple of weeks.

-On blackthorn the falling blossom (which can be any time from the first week of April to the first week of May - see April blossom and shrubs) gives way to new foliage, though there can be a short gap between the two in which the bush looks a dispiriting brown mess (though there are tiny green shoots if you look closely).
+On blackthorn the falling blossom (which can be any time from the first week of April to the first week of May - see April blossom and shrubs) gives way to new foliage, though there can be a short gap between the two in which the bush looks a dispiriting brown mess - though there are tiny green shoots if you look closely.
 Some smaller blackthorns go straight to leaf without flowering at all, or have lower twigs leafing while the upper ones are still in flower.

 Notice also the cone-like pink blooms on larch: these are the female flowers, a floral version of the seed cones they will eventually become.
 These have also started in March and get gradually bigger as April goes on.
 The male flowers (seen on the same tree) are yellowish and small, looking like undeveloped buds.

 The very similar white willow has less glossy and slightly darker leaves than crack willow, with a slightly hairy underside, and its new twigs are brown while those of crack willow are yellowish (though the two species do also interbreed).
 It slowly puts out leaves and catkins during April, both male and female ones looking green at this stage and so being hard to tell apart, the texture of the female ones a bit more like a cluster of seeds.
-Towards the very end of the month the male catkins may then start to turn yellow.
+Later in the month the male catkins may start to turn yellow.
 As with crack willow, the leaves remain quite small even at the end of April.

 One is sycamores.
 A few saplings and smaller trees that are not going to flower may have started leafing in late March, but at the start of April most mature trees are still just showing large green buds.
 They can be surprisingly slow about bursting into leaf and the timing of this can vary greatly from tree to tree - anytime from the start to the end of the month, basically, with nearly bare trees not uncommon even at the month's end.